qbzzt/etherdocs/paper_wallet/readme.md

 [MetaMask](https://metamask.io/).
 Log out of the existing account if you have one (and have a backup of the twelve words for that account) and import a new account using your mnemonic, also called the seed phrase.
 Then you can use it.

-When you want to becomne secure again, just create a new paper wallet address and send the remaining money there.
+When you are done and want to become secure again, just create a new paper wallet address and send the remaining money there.

 ### Why the Clicking?
 Can't you Automate That?